jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

             self.assertIsNot(True, None)

             an_integer = 0
-            # assert 0 is not None
+            # assert 0 is not the same object as None
             assert an_integer is not None
             # self.assertIs(0, None)
             # self.assertIsNot(0, None)